carboclan/pm/research/DeFi.WTF_Agenda.md

 ## Tentative Agenda:
 ### 1. Bird's-eye view of the Ethereum DeFi Microcosm 10:00-10:30 //Lightning talks
   - Story of DeFi, how it started, and where we stand now
-  - Let’s play Lego: DeFi ecosystem mapping (NOT another DeFi Billboard)
+  - Let’s play Lego: DeFi ecosystem mapping
   - DeFi East meets West

 ### 2. Evolution of Liquidity 10:30-11:30 //Stream of talks